sunsto/Calculator/README.md

 # Calculator
-Today are Creating a New Calculator within 5 min.
+Today are Creating a New Calculator within 5 min.(collage class time ) ok